nnienaber2/conduct/terminology.md

 ### Accountable care organizations (ACOs)
 Needs definition

+### Activities of daily living (ADLs)
+Is a term used in healthcare to refer to people's daily self care activities.
+Practitioners often use a person's ability or inability to perform ADLs as a measurement of their functional status, particularly in regard to people post injury, with disabilities and the elderly.
+Common ADLs include feeding ourselves, bathing, dressing, grooming, work, homemaking, cleaning oneself after defecating and leisure.
+See [Instrumental activities of daily living (IADLs)](terminology.md#Instrumental-activities-of-daily-living-IADLs) for explaination on what let an individual acheive ADLs.

 ### Agreement
 In [Era of Health](terminology.md#era-of-health) Legal documents, this refers, collectively, to all the terms, conditions, notices contained or referenced in the legal document and all other operating rules, policies (including the Era of Health Privacy Policy, available at eraofhealth.com/site/privacy ) and procedures that [We](terminology.md#era-of-health) may publish from time to time on the [Website](terminology.md#website).
 Most of our site agreements and policies are available on the footer (bottom of the page) of our Website https://eraofhealth.com/.